Libr-AI/fairlib/README.md

 We provide implementation of DTO and DTO based model selection for different models.

-Please see `analysis\sample_model_selection.ipynb` for an example of loading training history, performing model selections based on different strategies, and creating basic plots.
+Please see [this tutorial](https://github.com/HanXudong/fairlib/blob/main/tutorial/demo.ipynb) for an example of loading training history, performing model selections based on different strategies, and creating basic plots.
+Moreover, [interactive plots](https://github.com/HanXudong/fairlib/blob/main/tutorial/interactive_plots.ipynb) are also supported, which can be used for analysis.

+Moreover, interactive plots will be

 ## Known issues and limitations